About the author

 Before commencing the search for a remote job, remember you are competing against talent from around the world.
 The chance of being shortlisted for an interview is considerably lower.

-Standing out from your competition by being multi-skilled will make you more employable.
+Being multi-skilled will make you stand out from your competition and more employable.
 Be creative when applying for remote jobs by considering what you can bring to the company to achieve its goals.

 If you have applied for a few vacancies and were unsuccessful, here are the common mistakes when applying for a remote job.